Show Me the Work Before I Show You the Money

 Published: February 6, 2026

-On a landlord forum, an investor shared the story of their being billed to the tune of $10K in repair costs for their suite by a previous property manager.
-Because the invoices were vague (i.e. "for rehab and repairs") and lacked visual evidence of the work performed, the investor couldn't confirm whether the charges were justified or even completed, and was extremely conflicted between paying or challenging the bill.
+On a landlord forum, an out-of-state investor shared the story of their being billed to the tune of $10K in repair costs for an incomplete flooring job to their suite by a previous property manager (and, months later, for another $4K on the same repairs).
+Because the invoices were vague (i.e. "for rehab and repairs"), and lacked visual evidence of the work performed, the investor couldn't confirm whether the charges were justified, and was conflicted between paying or challenging the bill.

 Learn how we can help investors, property managers, and businesses leverage the power of timelapse photography to address those pain points before they become big problems.